 Model Inference is a function that provides AI/ML model inference output (e.g. predictions or decisions) .
-It is FFS whether it provides model performance feedback to Model Training function.
+It may provide model performance feedback to Model Training function when applicable.
 The Model inference function is also responsible for data preparation (e.g. data pre-processing and cleaning, formatting, and transformation) based on Inference Data delivered by a Data Collection function, if required.

 Output: The inference output of the AI/ML model produced by a Model Inference function.